zhaungsont/mc-llm-fullstack/README.md

 ## Setup (for development only)

+> [!NOTE]
-> **Note**: You need a separate Minecraft account for the bot (unless you don't plan on playing Minecraft yourself).
+> You need a separate Minecraft account for the bot (unless you don't plan on playing Minecraft yourself).
 The account must be a Microsoft account (Mojang accounts are no longer supported).

 1. Clone the repository